pomerium/pomerium/docs/reference/readme.md

 - Type: `string`
 - Optional

+**Deprecated**: this key has been replaced with `tls_upstream_server_name`.

+### TLS Upstream Server Name
+- Config File Key: `tls_upstream_server_name`
+- Type: `string`
+- Optional

-TLS Server Name overrides the hostname specified in the `to` field.
+TLS Upstream Server Name overrides the hostname specified in the `to` field.
 If set, this server name will be used to verify the certificate name.
-This is useful when the backend of your service is an TLS server with a valid certificate, but mismatched name.
+This is useful when the backend of your service is a TLS server with a valid certificate, but mismatched name.

+### TLS Downstream Server Name
+- Config File Key: `tls_downstream_server_name`
+- Type: `string`
+- Optional

+TLS Downstream Server Name overrides the hostname specified in the `from` field.
+When a connection to Pomerium is made via TLS the `tls_downstream_server_name` will be used as the expected Server Name Indication, whereas the host part of the `from` field, will be expected to match the `Host` or `:authority` headers of the HTTP request.

 ### To